vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

   - `name`: mandatory string team name
   - `team_url`: optional string of a link to a team forum, discord, etc. (defaults to empty string / none-type)
   - `avatar_url`: optional string of a link to an image to be used as the teams avatar (defaults to empty string / none-type)
+  - `allow_list`: optional list of public keys which are allowed to join the team.
+If empty, all public keys are allowed to join the team.
   - `closed`: optional boolean, defines whether a team is accepting new members (defaults to false)

 *Example: if party wants to create a simple referral set.*